gwaidan/metro-modular/Flightpath/readme.md

 -addtional resistor position and silkscreen key to allow setting the operating point of the VCO to suit "modern" flavours of 2164 ie AS2164 and SSI2164

 -replacing the LM13700N footprint with surfacemount LM13700M.
-A hard call, but the thru-hole version is now out of production by TI (it was discontinued by JRC years ago) and Mouser now hold the last remaining stocks anywhere, and probably not for long.
+A hard call, but the thru-hole version is now out of production by TI (it was discontinued by JRC years ago) and Mouser now hold the last remaining verifiably-legit stocks anywhere, and probably not for long.
 Hey, you're going to have to surfacemount the JFET anyway, and SO-16 is a lot easier. (hint: solder the LM13700M first to warm up, then the JFET, then do everything else);

 <b>Rev Dj (initial):</b> Main changes are: